Hodge-Gromov-Witten theory: Hodge--Gromov--Witten theory

-where smoothness of $X_1$ is used in the second equality of the first line.
+where the smoothness of $\cX$ and of $X_1$ is used in the second equality of the first two lines.
+For the second equality of the third line, we use that $p$ is flat to compute

-\begin{rem} Since the stacks $\cX$ and $X_1$ are smooth, obstruction theories $E_{\cX}$ and $E_{X_1}$ are perfect, i.e.~of amplitude in $[-1,0]$.
-On the other hand, obstruction theories $E_{X_0/\cX}$ and $E_{X_1/\cX}$ are of amplitude $[-2,-1]$, hence they are not perfect, and we do not know whether the obstruction theory $E_{X_0}$ is perfect, as $X_0$ is not assumed to be smooth. \end{rem}
+\begin{rem} Since the stacks $\cX$ and $X_1$ are smooth, the obstruction theories $E_{\cX}$ and $E_{X_1}$ are perfect, \textit{i.e.}~of amplitude in $[-1,0]$.
+On the other hand, the obstruction theory $E_{X_1/\cX}$ is of amplitude in $[-2,-1]$; hence it is not perfect.
+However, one can represent it by a two-term complex of vector bundles $[A \to B]$ whose kernel and cokernel are given by

-\begin{dfn} The regularized obstruction theory for $\cM_{X_0}$ is defined as follows.
-We first take the cone